SS Anselm (1905)

 Anselm was a cargo and passenger steamship built by Workman, Clark and Company in Belfast for the Booth Line service between Liverpool and the Amazon ports in Brazil.
-She was the second of four Booth Line ships to be named after Saint Anselm.
+It was the second of four Booth Line ships to be named after Saint Anselm.

-In 1922 an Argentinian shipping company bought Anselm and renamed her Comodoro Rivadavia.
-In 1942 the Argentinian government bought her and renamed her Rio Santa Cruz.
-She suffered a boiler explosion in 1952 and was scrapped in 1959.
+In 1922 an Argentinian shipping company bought Anselm and renamed it Comodoro Rivadavia.
+In 1942 the Argentinian government bought it and renamed it Rio Santa Cruz.
+It suffered a boiler explosion in 1952 and was scrapped in 1959.